desecho/ighelper-abandoned/README.rst

 Features:

 - See how many photos & videos your followers liked
+- Manage your followers:
+    - follow
+    - unfollow
+    - block
-- Mark followers as approved
+    - mark as approved
 - Statistics:
     - Get total number of:
         - photos